What benefits can ODC (offshore development center) bring to your business?

 Choosing an ODC | Tackling the Cost Perspective

-With the massive rise of Eastern and Central Europe, India, and Southeast Asia as regional hubs where even the most specialized tech problems can be solved remotely, having a successful rollout of your product boils down to choosing the right offshore software company.
+With the massive rise of Eastern and Central Europe, India, and Southeast Asia as regional hubs where even the most specialized tech problems can be solved remotely, having a successful rollout of your product boils down to choosing the right offshore software development company.
 When it comes to the final selection, the cost is ultimately the determining factor.
-However, there are other considerations that should be given to the company, such as:
+However, there are other considerations that should be given to the company offering you offshore development services, such as:

 - expertise in a particular development language